-Simply put, Blockchain is a decentralized peer-to-peer (P2P) distributed ledger that is secure and records transactions across multiple nodes or computers.
+Simply put, Blockchain technology is a decentralized peer-to-peer (P2P) distributed ledger that is secure and records transactions across multiple nodes or computers.

 It provides a platform where people are allowed to transact with each other without any central authority acting as a middleman.